 Not only does it make day-to-day cleaning easier when there are fewer toys around, but you can bring those toys back into rotation the next time your kids start asking for new ones, and everything feels new again.

 2. Add some novelty to the toy storage.

-If you want kids to help with cleaning up after playtime — which they should — it gets way more fun for kids when the toy storage itself is playful.
+If you want kids to help with cleaning up after playtime — which they should — cleaning gets way more fun for kids when the toy storage itself is playful.
 This could be as simple as investing in some fun storage baskets or large bins that reflect your kids’ style and interests.
-We love the quartz cube floor bins from Land of Nod and the fun fabric bins from 3 Sprouts (a longtime CMP favorite).
+The fun animal character fabric bins from 3 Sprouts are a longtime CMP favorite, especially for younger kids.